Fast sampling via spectral independence beyond bounded-degree graphs: Entropy factorisation for bounded-degree vertices

 \subsection{Entropy factorisation for bounded-degree vertices in the hard-core model}

+We begin by noting that our arguments in this section, while developed primarily in the context of the hard-core model, apply more generally and will be used in particular for our Ising and monomer-dimer results on $G(n,d/n)$ (cf. Section~\ref{sec:efweef}).

-The first step of the analysis of Glauber dynamics for the hard-core model on the set of small-degree vertices will be to employ spectral independence results of Section~\ref{sec:ffferfr} to conclude fast mixing for the $r$-uniform block Glauber dynamics for $r=\theta |U|$ for any arbitrarily small constant $\theta$.
+The first step of the analysis of Glauber dynamics for the hard-core model on the set of small-degree vertices will be to employ spectral independence results of Section~\ref{sec:ffferfr} to conclude fast mixing for the $r$-uniform-block dynamics for $r=\theta |U|$ for any arbitrarily small constant $\theta$.
 This step will follow by applying the recent technology of entropy factorisation described above.

 The second step is the more challenging for us.
 Here we need to conclude fast mixing for $r=1$, and in particular prove that $C_1/C_r=n^{o(1)}$.
 This is done roughly by studying the connected components of $G$ that arise when resampling an $r$-subset of the low-degree vertices; the factorisation multiplier of these components controls the ratio $C_1/C_r$.
 While this resembles the approach of \cite{Optimal}, there is a key difference here, in that high-degree vertices are not resampled.
 This can not only cause potentially large components, but also imposes a deterministic lower bound on components sizes (since a component consisting of high-degree vertices will be deterministically present in the percolated graph consisting of the $r$-subset of low-degree vertices and all of the high-degree vertices).
 This lower bound on the component sizes is actually more significant than it might initially seem since the relatively straightforward bound of $\Omega(\log n)$ would unfortunately give a relatively large factorisation multiplier of $n^{\Omega(1)}$ (through Lemma~\ref{lem:crudetens}).
 Instead, we need to show that components have size $o(\log n)$, which in turn requires more delicate estimates for the distribution of high-degree vertices in connected sets (see Lemma~\ref{lem:percolation} below).